jjkay03/NationsEvent/README.md

 - `/playerscalerestall` : Reset the scale of all players online to default.
 - `/needadmin [list/remove]` : Allows players to notify admins that they need assistance.
 - `/freezeall` : Enable/Disable global freeze, not allowing players to move and interact.
+- `/hidestaff` : Make all staff invisible for the player that runs it (useful for recording)

 _+ Seasson specific commands_